eheath30/Todo-Tabs/README.md

 - run: `npm run dev`

 ## Todo
-- Create full CRUD capability
-- Create multiple columns
-- Create drag & drop capabilities
-- Undo last Delete button
-- Add Local Storage
+- Local Storage
 - Deploy as chrome extension

+## Stretch
+- Create functionality for custom columns.
+- Undo button || Warning on delete

 ## Software & Plans
 - This project has been built using NextJS, Vercel, ReactJS & TypeScript.